korc/onefile-websrv/README.md

             - `/data/webauth/adm/test.123.jwt`
             - `/data/webauth/adm/test.jwt`
             - `/data/webauth/adm.jwt`
-        - because of cost associatd checking for `.jwt` files, auth is applied only when path requires authentication
+        - because of cost associated with checking for `.jwt` files, auth is applied only when path requires authentication
     - `File`
-      - file existance check
+      - file existence check
       - options available with `{..}` prefix:
         - `nofile` inverse condition, and succeed if file does NOT exist
         - `re-path` treat auth value as regular expression, and `re-path` as pathname with `$<nr>` subgroup expansion pattern